InsanityBot/insanitybot-v2/README.md

 [MacOS](https://docs.insanity.network/en/InsanityBot/MacOS-Installation) |
 [Pterodactyl](https://docs.insanity.network/en/InsanityBot/Pterodactyl)

+Prerequisites:

+- .NET 5.x or newer, SDK and runtime
+- Administrator permissions on discord - with the ticket system, administrator is *required.*

 ## Support

 The fastest way to get support is via our [Discord server](https://discord.gg/8TKJaGs).
 Alternatively you can open a GitHub issue [here](https://github.com/InsanityNetwork/InsanityBot/issues/new/choose), however, you will likely have to wait longer to get a reply.